GovTechSG/seed-documentation/seed-plus/overview.md

 - If your device is idle for more than 30 days, it may be offboarded.
 Keeping the device online will prevent this.

-- Before resigning or reformatting your device, you must revoke the license to allow reuse.

 ## Getting started